caltechlibrary/iga/README.md

 ```
 </details>

-After installation, you should end up with a program named `iga` in a location where software is installed on your computer.
-Running `iga` is as simple as running any other command-line program.
-Test it by running the following command:
+After installation, a program named `iga` should end up in a location where other command-line programs are installed on your computer.
+Test it by running the following command in a shell:
 ```shell
 iga --help
 ```